kevinlawler/ioccc-2012-lawler/README.md

 This was my entry for the 2012 International Obfuscated C Code Contest.
 It was not selected as a winner.
-I believe the techniques it uses are novel, so I am sharing it in case anyone may find them interesting.
+I believe the techniques it uses are novel, so I am sharing the entry in case anyone finds the techniques interesting.

 Tips for running the program: